The Future of Work Will Be Largely Distributed

 2. Time zone differences can be challenging

-In some cases, you may have teams in different continents with 9 to 11 hours time differences.
+In some cases, you may have groups in different continents with 9 to 11 hours time differences.
 This is always challenging when you need to setup video calls with everyone at the same time.
-The time slots that fit the regular workday of both are very small.
+The time slots that fit the regular workday of both are limited.

 But at the same time, it can be a blessing.
 I had cases where I gave comments to a remote team late at night, then went to sleep.
 When I woke up in the morning and found the updated version of the product with all the modifications included, it felt like magic!